canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 ## Chapter 2

 Escorted by a handful of surviving Union soldiers, the group get underway, but Angelus perceives that the Elf Village has been attacked by the Empire.
 Inuart refuses to listen, and insists on continuing to the village.
 Caim and Angelus get in the air, and soon find Imperial air forces massing, which they blow up.
 They find an Imperial army outside the village, and blow them up too.
-But this blowing up is all for naught: the Empire have, in news that's surely absolutely shocking to everyone, massacred the elves.
+But this blowing up is all for naught: the Empire have, in news that's surely absolutely shocking to everyone, massacred the elves and left with any survivors.

 Angelus receives a message from Verdelet, since Pacted people can apparently communicate with not just their own Pact partner but any of them?
 He wants them to join him in the Desert Temple (the Land of Sands in DoD3), and Inuart and Furiae go ahead.
 Caim and Angelus investigate the village, and find a dead Imperial soldier with the creed of the Church written beside him in blood.
 Oddly, Angelus does not know what Angels are, or the connection between the Empire and the Church.

 Next, they find a dying elf, who advises them to go to a shrine where most of the villagers have been taken.
 The Shrine---presumably, the same Forest Shrine once occupied by Three---is known to belong to the Church, but the connection between Church and Empire is apparently less well understood by pretty much everyone.
-When they arrive, Angelus sneers at the terrible state of the Shrine while Caim kills the Empire's 'wizard-priests' (which are *extremely* annoying enemies, since they can kite you with ranged attacks and you can only block in one direction!)
+When they arrive, Angelus sneers at the terrible state of the Shrine while Caim kills the Empire's 'wizard-priests' (which are *extremely* annoying enemies, since they can kite you with ranged attacks and your options for blocking and dodging are very limited!)
 The elves, however, are nowhere to be found.

 ### Meeting Leonard